ISISComputingGroup/ibex_developers_manual/ASYN-Trace-Masks-(Debugging-IOC,-ASYN).md

 asynSetTraceIOTruncateSize("L0", -1, 1024)
 ```

+Where 1024 is the maximum message length you expect - could be increased if your device requires it.

 ## ASYN trace mask

 This determines what you see and is set to 0x1 (ASYN_TRACE_ERROR) by default.
 The following additional values